 Fresh yeast: as the name correctly implies, this yeast is fresh, not desiccated, and comes in cubes at the grocery store.
 Fresh yeast is often the go-to yeast for commercial bakers, but not entirely ideal for the casual home baker as it has a scant two-week shelf life.

 “Rapid rise” or “quick rise” yeast: this is meant for recipes with fairly short rise times, skipping one of the two standard yeast dough rises — say, “pizza dough in 30 minutes” kind of recipes.
 If you’re in to making highly flavorful loaves of bread with long, slow rise times, I would choose another yeast, as you’re not going to get that wonderful yeasty, homebaked flavor from this type.

 Wild yeast: more of a fun project than a practical ingredient, starter doughs can usually be created, even in your home, without the direct addition of commercial yeast.
 Yeast is present in the air in most environments, and with a little patience, you can take advantage of that naturally occurring yeast by leaving your starter dough out on the counter to “absorb” yeast from the air.
-You’ll want to google instructions for doing this, as you’ll also find a lot of helpful tips for best results.
+Ready to try it?
+I’ve got just the wild yeast sourdough starter project for you!

 Summary: active, instant and fresh will all give similar results in that they’re made for recipes requiring two separate long rises, as is the standard in yeast dough recipes.
 Fresh is harder to come by and somewhat inconvenient with its short shelf-life (although the die-hard following of fresh yeast users claim it’s worth it).